Our Work

 Mutual Aid Committee

-Co-Chairs: Jason K. (he/him), Theodore L. (he/him)
+Co-Chairs: Jason K. (he/him)

 As Birmingham DSA's Mutual Aid Committee, we aim to guide mutual aid organizing within Birmingham DSA, educate Birmingham DSA members on mutual aid organizing, strengthen relationships with existing mutual aid organizations, and more.

-To do this, we organize mutual aid programs like our Brake Light Clinics, where we repair the brake light bulbs and covers of our neighbors to minimize their interactions with police; Direct Snacktion, where we prepare and enjoy hot vegetarian meals with our neighbors; and our Period Product Packing Parties, where we pack menstrual health products for distribution to our neighbors at chapter and allying events.
-We also develop mutual-aid related educational opportunities; build relationships with existing regional mutual aid organizations like Birmingham Mutual Aid and Margins; and much more.
+To do this, we organize mutual aid programs like our Brake Light Clinics, where we repair the brake light bulbs and covers of our neighbors to minimize their interactions with police, and Street Solidarity, where we prepare and enjoy hot vegetarian meals with our neighbors.
+Both our Brake Light Clinics and Food Action are organized in their own sub working groups, which are subdivisions of the Mutual Aid Committee.

 We organize mutual aid events at least once a month.
-We hold committee meetings every 2-3 months.
+We hold committee meetings every month.

 To contact the Mutual Aid Committee, e-mail mutualaid@bhamdsa.org.

-Socialist Feminist Working Group
+Palestine Working Group

 MEMBER SECTIONS